robotomize/koa2-useragent/README.md

 koa2-useragent
 =====

-Fast UserAgent parser based on [express-useragent](https://github.com/biggora/express-useragent)
+Fast UserAgent parser based on [express-useragent](https://github.com/biggora/express-useragent).
+I rewrite the code to es7, but I did use gulp+babel to compile

 ## Install